Tax Tips

 Watch Out for the AMT

-2017 tax reform significantly reduced the odds that you will owe AMT (alternative minimum tax) by significantly increasing the AMT exemption amounts and the income levels at which those exemptions are phased out.
+2017 tax reform significantly reduced the odds that you will owe AMT by significantly increasing the AMT exemption amounts and the income levels at which those exemptions are phased out.
 Even if you still owe AMT, you will probably owe considerably less than before the 2017 tax reform bill.
 Nevertheless, it’s still critical to evaluate year-end tax planning strategies in light of the AMT rules.
 Because the AMT rules are complicated, you may want some assistance.
 We stand ready to help.

 Other Tax-saving Opportunities

 What we have covered here is only part of the story.
 There are tax breaks for Section 529 college savings accounts, Coverdell education savings accounts, and health savings accounts; tax-saving moves you can make at your job; tax credits for qualifying energy-efficient home improvements; tax credits for qualifying hybrid and electric vehicles; and more.
-Contact us for details and other ideas.
+Contact us for details and other tax saving ideas.

 Establish a Tax-favored Retirement Plan

 If your business doesn’t already have a retirement plan, now might be the time to take the plunge.
 Current rules allow for significant deductible contributions.
-For example, if you are self-employed and set up a SEP plan for yourself, you can contribute up to 20% of your net self-employment income, with a maximum contribution of $66,000 for 2023.
-If you are employed by your own corporation, up to 25% of your salary can be contributed, with a maximum contribution of $66,000 for 2023.
+For example, if you are self-employed and set up a SEP plan for yourself, you can contribute up to 20% of your net self-employment income, with a maximum contribution of $70,000 for 2025.
+If you are employed by your own corporation, up to 25% of your salary can be contributed, with a maximum contribution of $70,000 for 2025.

 Other small business retirement plan options include the 401(k) plan, which can be set up for just one person; the defined benefit pension plan; and the SIMPLE-IRA, which can be a good choice if your business income is modest.
 Depending on your circumstances, non-SEP plans may allow bigger deductible contributions.

 It Might Not Be Too Late to Establish a Plan and Make a Deductible Contribution for Last Year.
 The general deadline for setting up a tax-favored retirement plan, such as a SEP or 401(k) plan, is the extended due date of the tax return for the year you or the plan sponsor want to make the initial deductible contribution.
-For instance, if your business is a sole proprietorship or a single-member LLC that is treated as a sole proprietorship for federal income tax purposes (Schedule C), you have until 10/16/23 to establish a plan and make the initial deductible contribution if you extend your 2022 Form 1040.
+For instance, if your business is a sole proprietorship or a single-member LLC that is treated as a sole proprietorship for federal income tax purposes (Schedule C), you have until 10/15/25 to establish a plan and make the initial deductible contribution if you extended your 2024 Form 1040.

 Evaluate Your Options.
 Contact us for more information on small business retirement plan alternatives, and be aware that if your business has employees, you may have to cover them too.